 If you're not observing how your buyers interact with your website, you will miss out on key opportunities to convert.
 Creating educational content such as videos, blogs, and case studies is fantastic, but you must track performance and review which content, in particular, is getting your targeted buyer's attention.

 A customer relationship management (CRM) tool like HubSpot can help your sales team observe how leads are interacting with the content.
 For example, by noticing that a lead has read an awareness stage blog (referring to the top level of the sales funnel), the salesperson can discern that the customer can now receive more consideration stage content.
 If a prospect is showing interest in a particular service or product, this information will help the salesperson to steer the conversation in the direction that's relevant to their needs.

 By taking all of these steps, you are gradually and consistently warming the lead up and helping them to make the best purchasing decision for themselves and their requirements, this, in turn, simplifies and speeds up the final process where the sale occurs.

 Are you ready to transform your sales cycle into an effective conversion machine?
 Our team of experts can evaluate your current strategy and processes and help your salespeople to smash their sales targets.
-To start learning more about inbound sales, take a look at our Inbound Sales Bootcamp, and let's get started.
+To start learning more about sales, take a look at our Sales Enablement Service.